isc-projects/bind9/doc/arm/reference.rst

        This example specifies that three keys should be used in the zone.
-The first token determines which role the key will play in signing RRsets.
-If set to ``ksk``, then this will be
+The first token determines which role the key plays in signing RRsets.
+If set to ``ksk``, then this is
-       a key-signing key; it will have the KSK flag set and will only be used to sign DNSKEY, CDS, and CDNSKEY RRsets.
+       a key-signing key; it has the KSK flag set and is only used to sign DNSKEY, CDS, and CDNSKEY RRsets.
-       If set to ``zsk``, this will be a zone-signing key; the KSK flag will be unset, and the key will sign all RRsets <emphasis>except</emphasis>
+       If set to ``zsk``, this is
+       a zone-signing key; the KSK flag is unset, and the key signs all RRsets *except*
        DNSKEY, CDS, and CDNSKEY.
 If set to
-       ``csk`` the key will have the KSK flag set and will be used to sign all RRsets.
+       ``csk``, the key has the KSK
+       flag set and is used to sign all RRsets.

-       An optional second token determines where the key will be stored.
+       An optional second token determines where the key is stored.
 Currently, keys can only be stored in the configured ``key-directory``.
 This token
        may be used in the future to store keys in hardware service modules or separate directories.

        The ``lifetime`` parameter specifies how
        long a key may be used before rolling over.
-In the example above, the first key will have an unlimited lifetime, the second key may be used for 30 days, and the third key has a rather peculiar lifetime of 6 months, 12 hours, 3 minutes and 15 seconds.
+In the example above, the first key has an unlimited lifetime, the second key may be used for 30 days, and the third key has a rather peculiar lifetime of 6 months, 12 hours, 3 minutes, and 15 seconds.
 A lifetime of 0 seconds is the same as ``unlimited``.

        Note that the lifetime of a key may be extended if